We love —

 Please note that this excursion will be conducted in English and is not suitable for people with reduced mobility.

-Whale watching guided boat tour (stays of 7 nights or more)
+Whale watching (3 hours, stays of 5 nights or more)

 Walking tour with a Viking in Reykjavik